pymongo/lints/README.md

 ## ~~How to run(custom rustc may not work)~~

-first need to install binary form source code:

-> cargo install --path .

-and then in rust project directory you want to analyze
+in rust project directory you want to analyze

-set env RUSTC to rustc_ binary path, e.g. mac/linux:
+compile lints package rustc_ binary and set env RUSTC to rustc_ binary path, e.g. mac/linux:

-> RUSTC=rustc_ cargo check
+> RUSTC=/path/to/rustc_ cargo check

 ---